Q. Where are the materials located that I can check out?

-A. To print from the library computers, you will need to be logged in to your Jewell account on the computer.
-Assistance may be requested at the Circulation Desk.
+A. To print from the library computers in the PLC, you will need to be logged in to your Jewell account on the computer.
+Assistance may be requested at the PLC Information Desk.
 Please remember that pages printed at the library printer will count against your print quota of 750 pages per semester.
 For additional print pages, please contact the Business Office casher in the library.

 Q. Why can’t I get full-text online?

 A. Curry Library pays for access to journal article databases and e-journal subscriptions.
 The level of access to these journals and articles is most often determined by the publisher or the database vendor.
 While Curry Library attempts to access the most content possible, in some cases only the citations or abstracts are available.
 In other cases, the publisher may place an embargo on a journal, which means that the full content of a journal is not accessible online for a certain amount of time, in most cases one to five years.
 Journal articles that are not accessible online can be requested by using the ILL Journal form located at the Library Forms link on the home page.

 A. All electronic resources held by Curry Library can be accessed off campus by entering your Jewell username (last name, first initial) and Jewell email password (usually the last four digits of your social security number) into the Proxy Server web page.